 # Creating Graphs

-# Prepare a New Excel Workbook
+# Prepare a New Microsoft Excel Workbook

 # Create a New Workbook from the Relationship Visualizer Template

-The first action is to launch Excel.
+The first action is to launch Microsoft Excel.
 When Excel starts, it will suggest sample spreadsheets you can create.
 This will contain the Relationship Visualizer template which you saved as a template as part of the installation steps.
 Select this template to create a new workbook.

 # Save the Workbook as a Macro-Enabled Workbook